keymapperorg/KeyMapper/docs/faq.md

 - Tap the notification that allows you to change the keyboard when you are typing something.
 Not all devices have this.
 - Open Key Mapper and tap "show input method picker" in the menu :material-menu:.

-## "My Keyboard doesn't appear when using the app."
+## "My keyboard doesn't appear when using the app."

 Key Mapper Basic Input Method (the keyboard built-in to the app) has no GUI/buttons.
 You can install the [Key Mapper GUI Keyboard](https://play.google.com/store/apps/details?id=io.github.sds100.keymapper.inputmethod.latin) to get a proper keyboard that can also perform Key Mapper actions.